DotNetAnalyzers/IDisposableAnalyzers/documentation/IDISP006.md

 ## How to fix violations

-Us ethe code fixes or manually implement `IDisposable`
+Use the code fixes or manually implement `IDisposable`

 <!-- start generated config severity -->
 ## Configure severity